Need help organizing your video files? Want to know how your account is structured? We’ve got you covered!

 Shift key to select multiple media.

-To move videos between projects, select Move & Copy from themenu.
+To move videos between projects, select Move & Copy.
 This will open up the Move & Copy panel.

 You can drag and drop the media you wish to move in either direction (left to right, or right to left) between projects.
 Hold the